dmaerzendorfer/UnitySandbox/README.md

 - A Shatter and Cut system for dynamically cutting meshes in Unity.
 Pretty much just copied code from https://www.youtube.com/watch?v=VwGiwDLQ40A and https://www.youtube.com/watch?v=1UsuZsaUUng and then tried around a bit.
 Not for any commercial use, better use a proper package such as EzySlice.

-- A little experiment on 2.5D scenes and shell texturing.
+- A little experiment on 2.5D scenes.

 ### Things I want to add in the future:

+- Something on shell texturing for grass and or fur (see: https://www.youtube.com/watch?v=wbEn3PqX80c or https://github.com/hecomi/UnityFurURP or https://www.youtube.com/watch?v=9dr-tRQzij4)

 - Something with ragdolls eG a playerController similiar to human fall flat, sticky cats or gang beasts